b1tw0rker/linux/README.md

 # Linux Snippets

-Here you can find various linux commands and programs.
-Mostly topics: Seucrity
+Here you can find various linux commands,snippets and programs.
+Mostly topics: Security

 ### drop all MySQL databases